 And as for the negatives that tend to go hand in hand with whole life insurance:

-Insurance companies look at a number of different factors in order to classify potential policyholders—each classification pool represents a different level of risk for the provider, and the more risk you represent, the worse your classification and the higher your premium are sure to be—which in turn is used to come up with your life insurance premiums.
-Among the criteria they consider:
+Insurance companies look at a number of different factors to classify potential policyholders.
+Each classification pool represents a different level of risk for the provider, and the more risk you represent, the worse your classification and the higher your premium.

-Chronic or pre-existing health problems—among the issues that could negatively impact your premium payments or even keep you from getting this type of insurance: cancer, diabetes, heart disease, and various sexually transmitted diseases
+Chronic or pre-existing health problems.
+Among the issues that could negatively impact your premium payments or even keep you from getting this type of insurance: cancer, diabetes, heart disease, and sexually transmitted diseases

-Smoking or excessive drinking—these habits can haunt you, and affect your life insurance premiums, even if you don’t currently partake in them, as companies may consider your activity over the last five years when calculating what to charge
+Smoking or excessive drinking.
+These habits can haunt you, and affect your life insurance premiums, even if you don’t currently partake in them.
+Companies may consider your activity over the last five years when calculating what to charge

-Engaging in dangerous activities—if you spend time flying planes, hang gliding, parasailing, rock or mountain climbing, skiing, or skydiving, for example, you’re probably going to pay more for life insurance than someone who doesn’t
+Engaging in dangerous activities.
+If you spend time flying planes, hang gliding, parasailing, rock or mountain climbing, skiing, or skydiving, for example, you’re probably going to pay more for life insurance

-Having a hazardous job—if your occupation is a risky one, insurance companies are likely to consider you a greater liability and, thus, make you pay more for life insurance than someone with a less hazardous job
+Having a hazardous job.
+If your occupation is a risky one, insurance companies are likely to consider you a greater liability and, thus, make you pay more for life insurance

 Don’t fret if you’re initially placed in a classification pool that results in you having to pay higher premiums than you’d like.

-Adopting new hobbies, changing occupations, and improving your overall health all could help you qualify for a lower rate class in the future, so be sure to revisit your policy and check in with your agent every couple of years to see if you can reapply and save some money on your premiums.
+Adopting new hobbies, changing occupations, and improving your overall health could help you qualify for a lower rate class.
+So be sure to revisit your policy and check in with your agent every couple of years to see if you can reapply and save some money on your premiums.